 Test-Retest Reliability (ICC) of SPE in SALT

-Finally, if the data was obtained by conducting multiple SALT experiments at a certain time interval, we'll assess the test-retest reliability of the six SPE indices using the Intraclass Correlation Coefficient (ICC).
+Finally, if the data was obtained by conducting multiple session of, we'll assess the test-retest reliability of the six SPE indices using the Intraclass Correlation Coefficient (ICC).
 ICC is a well-established measure of reliability in test-retest, intra-rater, and inter-rater studies (Fisher, 1992).
 Compared to Pearson correlation coefficient, ICC considers both the degree of correlation and agreement between multiple measurements, making it a more comprehensive measure of test-retest reliability (Koo & Li, 2016).

 ICC2 measures the proportion of the total variance that is due to between-subject variance.
 For the calculation of ICC2 estimates and their 95% confidence intervals, the formula is: